Updated: May 7

 If you are struggling with catnaps and would like some one to one support please get in touch, I would love to work with you!

-Or why not try my NEW Baby Sleep & Routines E-Guide, this fully comprehensive guide is not only packed with information around your baby’s sleep and routines, it will also help stop the catnaps and gain a 2 hour lunch nap!
+Or why not try my Baby Sleep & Routines E-Guide, this fully comprehensive guide is not only packed with information around your baby’s sleep and routines, it will also help stop the catnaps and gain a 2 hour lunch nap!